 - ManageEngine is a large monitoring platform that offers a host of tools and features that may take time to fully explore

-You can test out the port scanner and all of the tools in OpUtils completely free through a 30-day trial and is available for both Windows and Linux.
+You can test out the port scanner and all of the tools in OpUtils completely free through a 30-day free trial and is available for both Windows and Linux.

-3. Nmap
+4. Nmap

 A staple among the security experts and hackers alike is the Nmap port scanner tool.
 Although it was created in 1997 it still remains popular among red and blue team testers.
 The port scanner tool is completely free and open-source, allowing anyone to start using it right away.